How do I get Medicare prescription drug coverage?

 - A monthly premium (amount varies from plan to plan).

 - A share of the cost of each prescription (either a flat copay or a percentage of the cost) during the initial coverage period.
-This continues until your total drug costs—what you and your plan have paid—reach a certain amount ($2,930 in 2012 or $2,970 in 2013) from the beginning of the year.
+This continues until your total drug costs—what you and your plan have paid—reach a certain amount ($2,850 in 2014) from the beginning of the year.

 - A percentage of costs in the coverage gap (also known as the “doughnut hole”) if you exceed the initial coverage limit.
-In 2013, you pay 47.5 percent of your plan’s price for brand-name drugs and 79 percent for generic drugs in the gap unless you have other coverage.
-The doughnut hole phase ends when certain costs reach a level set by law ($4,700 in 2012 or $4,750 in 2013).
+In 2014, you pay 47.5 percent of your plan’s price for brand-name drugs and 72 percent for generic drugs in the gap unless you have other coverage.
+The doughnut hole phase ends when certain costs reach a level set by law ($4,550 in 2014).
 (See “Moving In and Out of the Doughnut Hole.”)

 - No more than 5 percent of your drug costs in the “catastrophic period” of coverage.
 This begins after you’ve reached the out-of-pocket spending limit, which gets you out of the coverage gap, and continues until the end of the calendar year.